A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Applications and further directions

 \subsection{Circular unit-interval digraphs}

 The class of Dyck paths and unit-interval graphs can be extended to so called \defin{circular Dyck paths} and \defin{circular unit-interval graphs}, see \cite{AlexanderssonPanova2016,Ellzey2016,Ellzey2017}.
 There are corresponding chromatic quasisymmetric functions and analogs of vertical-strip LLT polynomials in this setting.
 Modifying the notion of highest reachable vertex slightly, there is an analog of \refq{conjFormula} in this extended setting.
-It remains to prove $\elementaryE$-positivity in this extended setting.
-The positivity in the power-sum basis\footnote{After applying $\omega$ of course.} has been proved for the circular unit-interval graphs, both for chromatic quasisymmetric functions and the vertical-strip LLT polynomials, via a uniform method in \cite{AlexanderssonSulzgruber2018}.
+It remains to prove $\elementaryE$-positivity for circular unit-interval graphs.
+The positivity in the power-sum basis\footnote{After applying the involution $\omega$.} has been proved for the circular unit-interval graphs, both for chromatic quasisymmetric functions and the vertical-strip LLT polynomials, via a uniform method in \cite{AlexanderssonSulzgruber2018}.
 Note that the plethystic relationship in \refl{plethRelation} no longer holds in the circular setting.